kadelcode/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 - All your functions should have a documentation (```python3 -c 'print(__import__("my_module").my_function.__doc__)'```)
 - A documentation is not a simple word, it's a real sentence explaining what's the purpose of the module, class or method (the length of it will be verified)
 - We strongly encourage you to work together on test cases, so that you don't miss any edge case - The Checker is checking for tests!

+## tests/
+	- Test folder for all the codes

+### 0-add_integer.py
+	- Module contains a function that adds 2 integers
+	- *0-main.py*: Code to check for functionality